catholicmelb/parish-handbook/docs/contents/9-archdiocese-agencies.md

 ## Development and Philanthropy Office

-The Archdiocese's Development and Philanthropy Office (DPO) was formed to enhance and support the fundraising efforts of the Archbishop, diocesan parishes and key Church agencies.
+The Archdiocese’s Development and Philanthropy Office (DPO) was formed to enhance and support the fundraising efforts of the Archbishop, diocesan parishes and key Church agencies.
 In the context of parishes, the DPO's services include:

 * **offertory giving programs**\
   These programs are designed to educate parishioners on the importance of giving to the parish on a weekly basis.
 DPO resources particularly focus on encouraging parishioners to see their act of gift-giving as part of the offertory made at the Mass.
 Parishes should run an offertory giving program at least once every three years; and, once a year, on a particular weekend of their choice, parishes are also encouraged to provide parishioners with an opportunity to reflect on their giving habits and re-evaluate their weekly pledge.
 * **capital campaigns**\
   From time to time, parishes need to embark on special fundraising campaigns known as capital campaigns.
 The DPO will closely collaborate with parish priests and with finance and building committees to plan out a scheduled and detailed fundraising program.
 This will include formulating a strong case for support and carrying out or aiding conversations with prospective donor families.
 * **bequests promotion**\
   Bequests are powerful and transformational acts of generosity.
 Naturally one of the most important communities in many people’s lives is their local parish.
-On many occasions, through the provision of a will, the Church has received deceased estates, or portions of an individual's estate.
+On many occasions, through the provision of a will, the Church has received deceased estates, or portions of an individual’s estate.
 The DPO can talk to priests about how to go about promoting bequests.
 * **Melbourne Catholic Professionals (MCP)**\
   The DPO organises MCP luncheons throughout the year, providing opportunities for parishioners from various business sectors to meet with the Archbishop and network with other Catholic professionals.
 Guests at MCP events enjoy hearing from guest speakers who share powerful testimonies of working in different professions.